- Experience warriors (1 Chron. 12:2)

-Verse 2 is the verse of choice this morning that I will use to share my thoughts with you.
+Verse 2 is the verse of choice this morning.
+I will use it to share my thoughts with you.
 Hopefully I can paint the picture of this chapter as it floods my mind and heart, if not just look at the picture that accompanies this text.
 Hopefully you will understand what this chapter says about the right and wrong path.

 One definitions of Path is: “the course or direction in which a person or thing is moving”

 Lesson #2: Right Path people fear the LORD and follow by

 - Being wise and building their home (v.1)